 Cape Henlopen State Park Hiking Trails

 The huge diversity of birds made quite a ruckus in the tidal marsh and we didn’t see a single human for more than two hours.
 This is an easy hike — through dunes, woods, and a bit of pavement.
-The only downside is the limited shade and the some poison ivy.
+The only downside is the limited shade and a bit of poison ivy.

 The bike loop trail is an awesome way to get around the park.
-You can stop off at the nature center, the fishing pier, the kayak rental shop, and the observation tower.
+You can stop off at the nature center, the Cape Henlopen fishing pier, the kayak rental shop, and the observation tower.
 The trail itself is flat and paved, perfect for seasoned riders and training wheels alike.

 More Fun at Cape Henlopen State Park

-- Climb the observation tower – Part of Fort Miles, the tower sits right on the bike loop.
-It offers 360 degree views of the surrounding park, and is a great spot to watch the sun come up.
+- Climb the observation tower.
+Part of Fort Miles, the tower sits right on the bike loop.
+It offers 360-degree views of the surrounding park and is a great spot to watch the sun come up.

-- Visit the bunkers at Fort Miles – Fort Miles was a key piece of our nation’s coastal defense during World War II.
+- Visit the bunkers at Fort Miles.
+Fort Miles was a key piece of our nation’s coastal defense during World War II.
 The fort was in operation until 1958, when long-range missiles brought an end to harbor defense strategies.
 You can get a guided tour of the fort Monday through Friday from 8 to 4.

-- Rent kayaks – Tour the bay on your own, or take part in a seriously fabulous guided tour.
+- Rent kayaks.
+Tour the bay on your own, or take part in a seriously fabulous guided tour.
 The park rangers and naturalists know so much and they love to share their knowledge with visitors.
 You’ll learn about the birds, fish, and mammals that live here, plus you’ll experience the park from a whole new perspective.
 The sunset tour promised to be amazing when we were there, but a giant storm kept everyone out of the water.
 Now we have an excuse to go back.

-- Watch the sunrise – Nothing like a sweet Atlantic sunrise to make the rest of your day fabulous.
+- Watch the sunrise.
+Nothing like a sweet Atlantic sunrise to make the rest of your day fabulous.

-- Watch the sunset – Over the bay as the tide goes out, you’ll likely spot dolphins frolicking, pelicans fishing, and awesome people enjoying the world just as much as you are.
+- Watch the sunset.
+Over the bay, as the tide goes out, you’ll likely spot dolphins frolicking, pelicans fishing, and awesome people enjoying the world just as much as you are.

-- Check out the Nature Center – It’s a mini-aquarium, complete with a touch tank, local fish, and lots of cool info about this special ecosystem.
+- Check out the Nature Center.
+It’s a mini-aquarium, complete with a touch tank, local fish, and lots of cool info about this special ecosystem.

-- Play disc golf – 18 “holes” of Frisbee fun.
+- Play disc golf.
+18 ‘holes’ of Frisbee fun.
 I’m having trouble learning the sport, but the courses seem to be popping up in parks and campgrounds everywhere, so I’m giving it a go.

 If you like a side of rugged and wild with your beach vacation, you won’t be disappointed.
 You’ve got a sweet little beach town nearby with shopping and dining if that’s your thing; the beach is as lovely as any on the Atlantic Coast, and there’s plenty of room to spread out and explore.